 The Governing Body requires Governors to be provided by the Principal with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-The Governing Body meets at least once a term and in 2012-13 met five times.
+The Governing Body meets at least once a term and in 2014 - 2015 met five times.

 The Governing Body conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Governing Body.
-These Committees are: Finance and General Purposes, Remuneration, Audit, Appointment and Development of Members of the Governing Body (search) and Quality and Performance Monitoring.
+These Committees are: Finance and General Purposes, Remuneration, Audit, Search and Development and Quality and Performance Monitoring.
 Minutes of meetings except those deemed to be confidential by the Governing Body, in accordance with Freedom of Information criteria, are available following approval on the College's website.